ensiferum877/salmon-data-extractor/README.md

 Edit the filtering section in the script to customize your data selection.
 Examples

-pythonCopy# Example of running the script with custom filters filter_dataset(input_file='consolidated_data.tsv',
+# Example of running the script with custom filters
+filter_dataset(input_file='consolidated_data.tsv',
                output_file='filtered_data.tsv',
                row_condition=gene_list,
                column_condition=sample_list)

 Contributing
 Contributions to improve the Salmon Data Extractor are welcome.
 Please feel free to submit a Pull Request.
 License
 This project is licensed under the MIT License - see the LICENSE file for details.

 Acknowledgments

 Salmon developers for the quantification tool